hyperledger/caliper/docs/vNext/MonitorsAndObservers.md

       - http://192.168.1.100:2375/orderer.example.com
 ```

-The following declares the monitoring of all local docker containers, with a 5second update frequency:
+The following declares the monitoring of all local docker containers, with a 5second update frequency and normalization of the cpuUsage metric set to true.
 ```
 monitors:
   resource:
   - module: docker
     options:
       interval: 5
+      cpuUsageNormalization: true
       containers:
       - all
 ```